This MSc is based on the completion of the following compulsory modules.

 Applied Financial Econometrics This module is designed to provide students with vigorous training in applied financial econometrics.
 It covers topics on characteristics of macroeconomic and financial data and the use of econometric packages for data analysis, estimation and interpretation of the results.

-Planning for New Business Ventures: This module develops your business planning skills and is essential for those students who intend to start and run their own businesses.
-At the heart of the module is an evaluation of a firm's business model.
-You will prepare a business plan in groups for a new or existing venture, which will be assessed by a panel.
-You will be evaluated on its economic logic, value to customer and return on investment for its owners.
+Planning for New Business Ventures: This module develops your business planning skills including the evaluation of a firm's business model.
+You will prepare a business plan which is evaluated on its economic logic, value to customer and return on investment for its owners.

 Please note: as our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those listed here.